Docker

 The

-values are optional.
-If you omit either of them, the builder assumes alatest
+tagordigestvalues are optional.
+If you omit either of them, the builder assumes alatesttag by default.
+The builder returns an error if it cannot find thetagvalue. -

 The optional